 Jesse T. Clark

-I am currently a Ph.D. candidate in the Department of Political Science at the Massachusetts Institute of Technology, and a student affiliate of both the MIT Election Data and Science Lab (MEDSL) (along with the Stanford-MIT Project on a Health Election) and the MIT Political Experiments and Research Lab (PERL).
+I am currently a postdoctoral research associate at Princeton University as part of the Princeton Election Consortium, where I started in May of 2021.
+Prior to starting my postdoc, I earned my PhD in the Department of Political Science at the Massachusetts Institute of Technology, where I was a student affiliate of both the MIT Election Data and Science Lab (MEDSL) (along with the Stanford-MIT Project on a Health Election) and the MIT Political Experiments and Research Lab (PERL).
 I study American politics, with interests in electoral reform and election administration, public opinion, and political geography.

 My work examines the intersection of electoral institutions and political behavior in American politics.
-My dissertation project seeks to explain the gap between expectations of electoral reform in elite and public opinions, and the actual consequences of electoral reform.
-In doing so, study both behavior at the elite and popular levels as well as the impact of institutional design in the electoral arena.
+My research seeks to explain the gap between expectations of electoral reform in elite and public opinions, and the actual consequences of electoral reform.
+In doing so, I study both behavior at the elite and popular levels as well as the impact of institutional design in the electoral arena.

 Before MIT, I received a B.A. in political science from The University of Maine.
 Outside of the academy, my personal interests include hiking, canoeing, classic movies, and marathon running.